 The Supreme Court has a discretion to stay enforcement proceedings pending the conclusion of set-aside proceedings in the supervisory jurisdiction of the arbitral seat.
-The Bermuda court’s power to stay enforcement of a foreign award is contained in Section 7 of the 1986 Act and Section 36(2) the 1993 Act, respectively.
-A recent example of a stay being granted by the Bermuda court is the case of LAEP Investments Ltd v Emerging Markets Special Solutions 3 Ltd Bda LR 36.
-In LAEP, the Bermuda Court of Appeal held that a stay order issued by the courts in the seat of arbitration meant an arbitration award was not capable of enforcement pending the conclusion of the appeal.
+The Bermuda court’s power to stay enforcement of a foreign award is contained in Section 7 of the 1986 Arbitration Act and Section 36(2) the 1993 Act, respectively.
+A recent example of a stay being granted by a Bermuda court is the case of LAEP Investments Ltd v Emerging Markets Special Solutions 3 Ltd Bda LR 36.
+In LAEP, the Bermuda Court of Appeal held that a stay order issued by the courts in the seat of arbitration meant an arbitral award was not capable of enforcement pending the conclusion of the appeal.

 The recent judgment in CAT SA v Priosma Limited Bda LR 69 makes it clear that a judgment debtor may be ordered to provide security in the full amount of the award and costs as a condition of the grant of a stay of enforcement proceedings.
-The Bermuda court in the exercise of its discretion will consider (i) the strength of the argument that the award is invalid and (ii) whether enforcement of the award will be more difficult if enforcement is delayed.
+The Bermuda court, in the exercise of its discretion, will consider (i) the strength of the argument that the award is invalid and (ii) whether enforcement of the award will be more difficult if enforcement is delayed.

 First Published in Chambers and Partners Global Practice Guide